Self-publishing may be an inexpensive way to publish a book.

 A thorough check with your word processor’s spellchecker is the obvious place to start.

-Make sure your document is set to your desired form of English.
-Analyse each found word carefully and don’t just skip through quickly.
+Make sure you set your document is to your desired form of English.
+Analyse each found word carefully and don’t just skip through your text quickly.

 Also, look for words around the found words.
 Mistakes often congregate due to your level of concentration when you were writing.

 Then use the inbuilt grammar checker on a separate pass of your document.
 The grammar checker in Word is basic.
 There are better online checking options available.

 Check every error carefully.
 But also again, look at the whole sentence and make sure all your agreement is correct.
 As I use a Mac, I also copy my document into Apple’s Pages programme as the ‘Proofreader’ function is very useful as well.

 Use Find in MS Word

-Think about common errors such as, its and it’s, there, their and they’re, were and where, if and of and well, you know which ones the spellchecker can’t find.
+Think about common grammatical errors such as, its and it’s, there, their and they’were and where, if and of and well, you know which ones the spellchecker can’t find.
 So go hunting.

 Another use is to check all of your character’s names.
 I have often found that I have used the wrong character’s name in a sentence by this method.

 Proofread your book backwards.
 It may sound silly, but your brain concentrates on the story when you read, so proofread out of order.
 Perhaps last chapter first, or even print out a chapter and mix the pages up.
-This helps to concentrate on the text only.
+It helps you to concentrate on the text only.

 A new way I have found is to convert my book, or parts of it, into .mobi format and load it onto my Kindle.
 For some reason, errors really stand out when it looks like the finished product.

 You can use a programme called Calibre to convert Word to Kindle.
-I also put a copy on my wife’s Kindle and she always finds more errors.
-As you can highlight the errors on your Kindle, you can then go back and correct your original MS.
+I also put a copy on my wife’s Kindle, and she always finds more errors.
+You can highlight the errors on your Kindle, so you can then go back and correct your original MS.

 Take a break